FinTexTS: Financial Text-Paired Time-Series Dataset via Semantic-Based and Multi-Level Pairing: Analysis

 \section{Analysis}

 In this section, we present a range of analyses related to our framework.
 Sections~\ref{sec:analysis:retrieval_size} and~\ref{sec:analysis:fine-tune} conduct analyses of the embedding model used for semantic retrieval: Section~\ref{sec:analysis:retrieval_size} investigates the effect of the retrieval size $N$, while Section~\ref{sec:analysis:fine-tune} evaluates the improved retrieval performance achieved by our fine-tuning strategy.
 Section~\ref{sec:analysis:case} provides a case study of text-paired forecasting.
 Finally, Section~\ref{sec:analysis:close} examines performance changes when our framework is applied to high-quality closed-source news data, rather than publicly-available data, to construct paired text–TS datasets.
-Because our framework relies on LLMs, we conduct these analyses on a subset of 10 randomly selected companies from the 100 companies used in the main experiments, balancing the computational cost of LLMs with the generality of the results.
-Refer to Appendix~\ref{appen:ticker_list} for the list of the 10 selected companies.
+Because our framework relies on LLMs, we conduct these analyses on a subset of 10 randomly selected companies from the 100 companies used in the main experiments, balancing the computational cost of LLMs with the generality of the results: AMD, BA, COST, DIS, GOOGL, INTC, NFLX, NVDA, T, and TSLA.